skypjack/entt/docs/md/entity.md

 More in general, none of the features offered by the library is affected, but for the ones that require to return actual instances.<br/>
-This optimization can be disabled by defining the `ENTT_NO_ETO` macro.
-In this case, empty types will be treated like all other types, no matter what.
+This optimization can be disabled for the whole application by defining the `ENTT_NO_ETO` macro.
+In this case, empty types will be treated like all other types, no matter what.<br/>
+Otherwise, users can specialize the `component_traits` template class and in particular the `ignore_if_empty` alias, disabling this optimization for some types only.

 # Multithreading